csswizardry/csswizardry.github.com/_posts/2020-01-08-performance-budgets-pragmatically.md

 ---

-One of the key tools that performance engineers have at their disposal is the Performance Budget: it helps us—or, more importantly, our clients—ensure that any performance-focused work is monitored and maintained after we’ve gone.
+One of the key tools that performance engineers have at their disposal is the Performance Budget: it helps us — or, more importantly, our clients — ensure that any performance-focused work is monitored and maintained after we’ve gone.

 By establishing an acceptable threshold, be that based on RUM data, bundle